Stacks, Grids, and Outlines in SwiftUI

 Lists can now show hierarchical trees of items (outlines)

-To make an outline list, provide a “children” keypath:
+To make an outline list, provide a children

 List(graphics, children: \.children) { graphic in GraphicRow(graphic) }

-To make collapsible list sections, use an OutlineGroup
+To make separate collapsible trees in each list section, use an OutlineGroup

-You can also implement other views with parts that the user can collapse and expand like in an outline using DisclosureGroup
+You can also implement other views with parts that the user can collapse and expand like in an outline (e.g. to let them show or hide a section of a form with various controls inside) using the new DisclosureGroup

 or: